-When p is fixed (top left in Figure 2), the main algorithm is a factor $\mathcal{O}(n)$ faster than the three-term recurrence since the asymptotic expansion converges to sufficient accuracy after $\mathcal{O}(1)$ terms for all sufficiently large n.
-With the constant precision p = 64, the main algorithm is 3.0 times faster for $n = 10^3$ and 30 times faster for $n = 10^4$.
+When p is fixed (top left plot in Figure 2), the main algorithm is a factor $\mathcal{O}(n)$ faster than the three-term recurrence since the asymptotic expansion converges to sufficient accuracy after $\mathcal{O}(1)$ terms for all sufficiently large n.
+With the constant precision p = 64, the main algorithm is 3.0 times faster for $n = 10^3$ and 30 times faster for $n = 10^4$ .
 Conversely, fast multipoint evaluation with constant p is a factor $\mathcal{O}(n)$ slower than our algorithm due to the higher internal precision.

 When $p \propto n$ (the three remaining plots in Figure 2), the main algorithm appears to show the same $\mathcal{O}(n)$ speedup over the three-term recurrence after the crossover point, at least initially.
-This speedup should level off asymptotically, but in practice this only occurs for n larger than 10^4 where we have already gained a factor 10 or more.
+This speedup should level off asymptotically, but in practice this only occurs for n larger than $10^4$ where we have already gained a factor 10 or more.
 The leveling off is visible in the bottom right figure (p = 10n).

 Fast multipoint evaluation gives a true asymptotic $\mathcal{O}(n)$ speedup, but since it has much higher overhead, it only starts to give an improvement over the main algorithm from $n \approx 10^4$ and for p larger than n.
-When p = n/10, it appears that fast multipoint evaluation will only break even for n much larger than 10^5 .
+When p = n/10, it appears that fast multipoint evaluation will only break even for n much larger than $10^5$ .
 We conclude that fast multipoint evaluation would be worthwhile only for the last few Newton iterations when computing quadrature nodes for exceptionally high precision.
 Since independent evaluations are more convenient and easy to parallelize, the fast multipoint evaluation method currently seems to have limited practical value for this application.

-6.2.
+7.2.
 Quadrature nodes.
-The function $arb_hypgeom_legendre_p_ui_root(x, w, n, k, p)$ sets the output variable x to a ball containing the root of P_n with index k (we use the indexing $0 \le k < n$, with k = 0 giving the root closest to 1), computed to p-bit precision.
+The function arb\hypgeom\legendre\p\ui\root(x, w, n, k, p) sets the output variable x to a ball containing the root of $P_n$ with index k (we use the indexing $0 \le k < n$ , with k = 0 giving the root closest to 1) computed to p-bit precision.
 It also sets w to the corresponding quadrature weight.
-We use the formulas in [21] to compute an initial enclosure with roughly machine precision, followed by refinements with the interval Newton method at doubling precision steps for very high precision.
+We use the formulae in [27, Theorem 1(c)] to compute an initial enclosure with roughly machine precision, followed by refinements with the interval Newton method at doubling precision steps for very high precision.
+We deduce the quadrature weights thanks to the classical expression as functions of the nodes recalled in (3).